 How to Make Adorable Paper Roll Bunny Buddies — Easy Step-by-Step Guide

 Transform empty toilet paper rolls into charming bunny friends!
 This simple craft is perfect for little hands and sparks imaginative play.
+Learn how to make these adorable paper roll bunnies with our easy step-by-step guide, ideal for Easter crafting or any time of year.

 Quick answer